Warsong Glossary and Compendium

 Lifetime Rank (Tier): This is determined by the player’s win-to-loss ratio and is updated after each event.
 This accumulates season to season. season and uses the same tier system as Season Rank.
 Lifetime Points and Rank are utilized exclusively for official competitive play functions.
 These scores are only modified at officially sanctioned events and are not affected by casual play.

-Lifetime Score: These are accumulated points recorded over the lifetime of a player.
-These accumulate season to season.
-Lifetime Points and Rank are utilized exclusively for official competitive play functions.
-These scores are only modified at officially sanctioned events and are not affected by casual play.
+Lifetime Score: Points accumulated over a player's competitive career, tracked season by season.
+Lifetime Points and Rank are used exclusively for official competitive play functions.
+These scores can only be modified at officially sanctioned events and are not affected by casual play.

-Left Side (Quadrant): The Left side of the Card and its attack type.
-It is the area located above the card’s Valor and Renown.
-Sometimes this area may be empty, in that occurrence it is considered the Empty Attack Type.
+Left Side (Quadrant): The left side of the card displays the attack type, located above the card's Elemental Tag.
+If this area is empty, it is considered to have an Empty Attack Type.
+See Empty Attack Type, See Elemental Tag.

 Leveling Up: See Key Figures

-Lore Box: This box contains knowledge or dialog from characters and occurrences in Medius.
-Medius is the World of Warsong TCG and CER LARP.
-The lore box is the italicized text next to the Effect Tome.
+Lore Box: A section containing story elements and character dialogue from Medius.
+Within the World of Warsong TCG and CER LARP, Medius serves as the setting.
+The lore appears as italicized text adjacent to the Effect Tome.

 Play Ability: Anything that is not an attack from a card is a play ability or card effect.
 Some cards possess special abilities that can alter the flow of the game.
 Cards always supersede the rules of the game so make sure to pay attention to the card text!